 - more than 555 million entries are exposed in the “password dictionary”;

 - the largest number of botnet hosters (botnet C&C – command & controllers) is located in the USA followed by Russia and the Netherlands.

 Typically, infected devices are used for DDoS attacks, sending spam, viruses, organizing cryptocurrency mining, downloading user personal data, cyber blackmailing.
 The object of Brute Force can be ordinary Internet users as well as commercial and state-owned companies.
 Sometimes discredited passwords and other data is sold to further expanding of the infected network.

-Installing the VAS Experts DPI platform with the mini-Firewall option and the QoE module allows you to secure the network from DoS and DDoS attacks, analyze traffic and control overloads.
+Installing the Stingray platform with the mini-Firewall option and the QoE module allows you to secure the network from DoS and DDoS attacks, analyze traffic and control overloads.
 You can learn more about the benefits and other functionality of the deep traffic analysis system from VAS Experts specialists.